taniarascia/taniarascia.com/content/posts/2019-03-14-migrating-from-wordpress-to-gatsby.md

   - ssg
 ---

+> This post was featured on [the official Gatsby blog](https://www.gatsbyjs.org/blog/2019-03-21-migrating-from-wordpress-to-gatsby/)!

 On September 24th, 2015, I made the [first post](/getting-started-with-git) on this blog, which was a custom self-hosted WordPress theme.
 I discovered Git, I discovered WordPress, and I [made 1,039 commits](https://github.com/taniarascia/oblate), in which I obsessively [designed](https://www.taniarascia.com/version-2-0-website-redesign-863-commits-later) and [redesigned](https://www.taniarascia.com/website-redesign-version-4-0) the site.

 I've had quite a bit of experience with WordPress.
 Once I learned how to make the blog, I wrote [Developing a WordPress Theme from Scratch](/developing-a-wordpress-theme-from-scratch), the post that has had millions of hits, hundreds of comments, made me plenty of friends, and launched my blogging career.
 I also worked as a WordPress developer for two years.